The Seasons Hospice House

 Seasons Hospice provides medications necessary to manage symptoms associated with the terminal illness.
 The goal of hospice care is to keep the patient as comfortable as possible throughout the last months of life.
 Medication needs are addressed by the hospice team and the physician.

-Our staff chaplain offers spiritual support for the patient and their loved ones as requested.
-Spiritual support is nondenominational.
+Our staff chaplain offers spiritual support for the patient and their loved ones as requested, 24 hours a day, seven days a week.

-Massage therapy specializes in the needs of the seriously ill by offering massage services to hospice patients wherever the patient resides.
+Massage therapy specializes in the needs of the seriously ill by offering massage services to hospice patients at the Seasons Hospice House.
 Massage may be helpful in aiding relaxation, reducing pain, anxiety and other physical and emotional symptoms.
 It can create an overall feeling of well-being.